 Severe weather is one of the biggest threats to the efficient day-to-day running of the country, and it's for this reason Warwickshire has in place regularly tested procedures and means of reducing the impact of this on the community.
-The community however has an important role in taking measures to protect themselves.
+The community, however, has an important role in taking measures to protect themselves.

 Warm and well in Warwickshire

-0800 988 2881
+Freephone: 0800 988 2881

 On the roads this winter?

-Always remember that when there are severe weather warnings the public are warned to only travel when it is absolutely necessary.
+Always remember that when there are severe weather warnings the public is warned to only travel when it is absolutely necessary.
 If you do have to go out in your car always remember to carry a:

-- Flask of hot drink
+- flask of hot drink

-- Mobile phone
+- mobile phone